Des Moines Christian School: Recent years

 Starting in the 2017–18 school year, the school added a new addition, with a second gymnasium, and new rooms for the vocal and instrumental music classes.
 This year also introduced the split of the Secondary section into the High School and Middle School - this overhaul brought sixth grade over to the Secondary area as a mix of the elementary and the middle school.
 This update also moved most of the high school classrooms to the second floor and the middle school classes to the main floor.

 The 2018–19 school year brought a change to the high school schedule, importing a new "flexible schedule", which uses 30 "blocks" per day to create a five-day schedule.
 Classes consist of various amounts of blocks per day.
 As of the 2019–2020 school year, the high school has moved to a six-day schedule, each with 30 "blocks".
-This was intended to provide students with more free time during the day, and to prepare them for what a college schedule may be like.
+This was intended to provide students with more free time during the day, and to prepare them for what a college schedule may be like, however, many students find that it doesn't work because of conflicting schedules between High and Middle School.

 The 2021–22 school year brought another addition to the school, when an addition to the secondary was added, which increased classroom numbers for middle and high school.
 In addition to this, a chapel, administrative offices, and open collaborative spaces were added.
 This allowed for the addition allowed for new staff to be onboarded and the student cap per grade to be increased from roughly 90 students to over 110.

 The 2023–24 school year came with two new additions to the school, the first of which was a main gymnasium addition which resurfaced the floors, added a new video board, spot light system, and sound system.
 The other addition to the school was a 104-acre land acquisition paid for by a single donation of over $7 million.
 The land lays north of the current campus between NW 42nd Street and Meredith Drive and will be used as a high school once the land is developed.
 This land was formerly farm ground and has development plans currently being created.

 Today, more than 100 different churches are represented in the school's preschool through twelfth grade.
 The enrollment of Des Moines Christian School is over 1300 students in grades K-12.
-In addition, more than 200 children are enrolled in the preschool and daycare program.
+In addition, more than 200 children are enrolled in the preschool and daycare program, which has been moved to the new campus.
 The school employs more than 200 people.